jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Solar noon error

-Using civil noon rather than today's local solar noon can introduce up to 12° of error<sup>*</sup>.
-You can blame Earth's elliptic orbit for a third of that.
+Using civil noon rather than today's local solar noon can introduce up to [30° of error][civil-time-error].
+You're often within 8°, but some localities fudge the time more than others.
-The rest comes from your longitudinal distance from the center of your time zone.

-<sup>*</sup> Make that 27° if you forget to compensate for daylight saving
+Add another 15° if you forget to compensate for daylight saving time in the summer.
-time.
-{:.tangent}

 #### Equatorial-alignment error